bensteku/n-body-problem/README.md

 - pressing Numpad+/- (+ L-CTRL) increases/decreases gravity (the timestep)
 - pressing S flips gravity around
 - pressing T sends you back to the setup menu
-- in the Octree version, holding O/P and scrolling the mouse wheel will change the maxmimum node size/tolerance of the Octree
+- in the Octree version, holding O/P and scrolling the mouse wheel will change the maximum node size/tolerance of the Octree

 ## Acknowledgements